emmaadams05/YPM-AI-Dark-Data-Digitization/README.md

 **Goal:** The main purpose of this internship was to explore the possible implications of Artificial Intelligence (OCR, HTR image-classification, etc.) in the Museum/Gallery world.
 * Over the course of 8 weeks, we investigated Optical Character Recogition, Multi-Modal AI, and Image-Classification with respect to their possible uses at the Yale Peabody Museum.

+**Note:** Each project has its own files and individual README file with more details about how to set up the projects and how to utilize the functions within the code.

 ## Marsh Papers → Google Vision AI → Entity Recognition
 One of the uses of AI we found employable for the museum is the application of Optical Character Recognition using Google's Cloud Vision API (GCV) and spaCy's Named-Entity Recognition (NER).Using these tools, we were able to extract the text from various correspondance addressed to O.C.
 Marsh (Yale Professor and former president of the National Academy of Sciences) and then note specific entities from the transcribed text.